budget-munchies/budget-munchies.github.io/index.md

 # Community Feedback

-Our team had five individuals test our project in order to give us valuable feedback on how we can improve everything from the functionality to the color scheme.
+Our team had six individuals test our project in order to give us valuable feedback on how we can improve everything from the functionality to the color scheme.
+If you would like to give feedback on our application, please contact one of the Budget Munchies developers at the bottom of this page.

 Reviewer 1: "The purpose of the website is clear and makes sense.
 The color scheme is very calm and inviting, but I would have added something slightly color blocking.
 The colors are nice but they run together and make the site look a little bland in my opinion.
 The site also resembles something from the 90's.
 I think making it a look mroe modern would be cooler.
 I like the idea though!"